Top Tips For A UK Staycation

 Buy yourself some luxury products and settle in for some serious relaxation.
 Have a long bubble bath what some scented candles.
 Do a facemask.
 Give yourself a manicure or pedicure.

 It’s easy to make a body scrub with some items from the kitchen cupboards that you probably already have, like sugar, coconut oil, olive oil, and a few drops of essential oils.
-A scrub made with coffee ground and olive oil is good for the circulation.
+A scrub made with coffee grounds and olive oil is good for the circulation.

 Treat yourself to an essential oil steam in the shower, and then drink some hydrating fruit water afterwards.
 A mix of watermelon, cantaloupe, and honeydew melon will make you feel like you’re somewhere tropical, not just at home in your living room.